-- Staff members on shift to arrive 15 minutes before work to prepare and help with cleaning and sanitising - Personal protective equipment (PPE) to be worn by staff and a disposable apron.
-Masks that are not N95 and FFP2 should be changed for each client - Clients to bring their own PPE unless employers decide to supply.
-Staff should wear face masks and change them throughout the day every four hours - Gloves to be worn where relevant however these should be removed to ensure staff can still safely use tools and equipment, such as scissors - Disposable towels and disposable paper gowns to be used rather than machine washed ones.
+- Staff members on shift to arrive 15 minutes before work to prepare and help with cleaning and sanitising - Personal protective equipment (PPE) to be worn by staff and a disposable apron - The employee providing the service should wear further protection in addition to any that they might usually wear.
+This should take the form of a clear visor that covers the face and provides a barrier between the wearer and the client from respiratory droplets caused by sneezing, coughing or speaking.
+Visors must fit the user and be worn properly.
+It should cover the forehead, extend below the chin, and wrap around the side of the face.
+Both disposable and re-usable visors are available.
+A re-usable visor must be cleaned and sanitised regularly using normal cleaning products - Clients to bring their own PPE unless employers decide to supply - Gloves to be worn where relevant however these should be removed to ensure staff can still safely use tools and equipment, such as scissors - Disposable towels and disposable paper gowns to be used rather than machine washed ones.
 These shall be removed and disposed of safely in a closed waste bin at the end of each working day